 - Learn Korean language through highly interactive activities.
 Language learning will be integrated with exploration of rich and exciting aspects of Korean culture.

-- Explore traditional and modern Korean culture through hands-on workshops in martial arts, cooking, dance, and drumming.
+- Explore traditional and modern Korean culture through hands-on workshops.

 - Learn about teen life in Korea first-hand by videoconferencing with “K-buddy” peers in Korea.

 - Travel to the Chicago area to experience Korean-related sites.

 - Explore the global phenomenon of Korean popular culture, including K-pop and television dramas.

 - Synthesize learning through creative final video projects.